-NHS calls in Military to run ambulances.
+NHS calls in Military

-Marching me smartly on my trolley into the ward, out of the corner of my eye I saw Sister shoot out of her office, calling up her ‘troops’ as she swept down her ward to take over.
+Marching me smartly on my trolley into the ward, out of the corner of my eye I saw Sister shoot out of her office, calling up her ‘troops’ as she swept down to take over.
 It was obvious she wasn’t having any strange nurses, especially Military, on her patch!

 Bristling with importance, she elbowed the military nurses aside, wouldn’t listen to their explanations, and proceeded to whip the sheets off my trolley – leaving me fully exposed – stark naked.

 No doubt this made a lively tale when everyone returned to quarters at Millbank; a few days later I received a ‘Get Well’ parcel from my military escort.
 I always remember it included delicious Meltis New Berry fruits, which cheered me up.
 It was obvious they didn’t think much of civilians!.